 Every state in the United States has specific guidelines for repairing one of these cars and putting it legally back on the road.
 This means that anyone who buys a salvage car can have it rebuilt to roadworthy status and then either drive it themselves or re-sell it in an attempt to turn a profit.

 The former motivates hobbyists and do-it-yourself mechanics who enjoy getting their hands dirty on the weekends as a fun project, while the latter is usually the purview of used car dealers who can refurbish these cars and sell them on to consumers looking for an ultra-cheap used car.

-You might ask yourself how anyone can turn a profit on a salvage car, since an insurer wrote it off as too expensive to fix.
+You might ask yourself how anyone can turn a profit on a salvage car or wreck trucks for sale, since an insurer wrote it off as too expensive to fix.
 The truth is that not every salvage vehicle is damaged to the point of being destined for the trash compactor.
 In fact, in many states the threshold for declaring a car “totaled” can be damage equivalent to as low as 60 percent of its overall value in repair costs.

 Additionally, these calculations include not only the cost of parts but of labor as well.
 In the case of a used car dealership that has its own service bay, dealers can absorb the cost of labor by having its own mechanics do the repair work.

 Likewise, a hobbyist doesn’t have to pay for labor because he or she is performing the repair work personally, which means that the only outlay of cash will be for replacement parts.
 This makes restoring salvage cars more cost-effective than many people would think.

 How to Buy a Salvage Car at Auction